bobanetwork/boba_legacy/README.md

   * interacting with L2 ETH using the normal ETH methods (`msg.value`, `send eth_sendTransaction`, and `provider.getBalance(address)` rather than as WETH
   * being organized as a [DAO](./packages/boba/contracts/contracts/DAO)
   * (coming on Dec.
 20) native [NFT bridging](./packages/boba/contracts/contracts/bridges)
-  * Boba automatically relays classical 7-day exits messages to L1 for you, rather than this being a separate step
+  * automatically relaying classical 7-day exit messages to L1 for you, rather than this being a separate step

 ## Documentation